Contemplating electromagnetic phenomena in lived experience through somatic meditation: Results

-Beyond simply noting the presence of electromagnetic phenomena in their lived experience, 35 out of 66 students experienced an emergent curiosity about their observations, often following up descriptions of the phenomena with thoughtful questions.
+Beyond acknowledging the prevalence of electromagnetic phenomena in their lived experience, 35 out of 66 students described experiencing an emergent curiosity about their observations, often following up descriptions of phenomena with thoughtful questions.

-Many questions emerged around electrostatics, personal technologies, and appliances.
 Students asked questions about the shocks they experience from the buildup of electric charge on their bodies and clothing.
-One student pondered why there are two, and only two, elementary charges, and why they interact with the strength that they do.
-Students also wanted to understand the mechanisms underlying their personal technologies: there were many questions about telephonic communication, wifi networks, and computer hardware.

-Questions also arose around the physical senses, including general questions about how the brain processes physical stimuli, how mechanical waves are converted into what the brain interprets as sound, and how the brain perceives color.
+They wanted to understand the mechanisms underlying their personal technologies.
+Questions arose around the physical senses, including general questions about how the brain processes physical stimuli, how mechanical waves are converted into what the brain interprets as sound, and how the brain perceives color.
 Students also expressed interest in the physics underlying human physiology and medical devices such as EKGs, EEGs, and MRIs.
-Several students wondered about the effects of electromagnetic fields and radiation on human health.

-Extending their curiosity beyond the electromagnetic phenomena they observed, students also contemplated a number of big-picture questions about the fundamental principles of elementary particle physics.
+Students also contemplated a number of big-picture questions about the fundamental principles of elementary particle physics.
 For instance, students expressed general curiosity about the properties of elementary particles and the nature of their interactions.
-Some wondered whether the universe could exist without electromagnetic interactions.
+Many wondered whether the universe could exist without electromagnetic interactions.
 One student pondered whether the four fundamental interactions would ever be unified in a single theory, and expressed a desire to learn more about theoretical high energy physics.

-Finally, students expressed a sense of intrinsic motivation to attain a deeper understanding of the principles of classical electrodynamics, especially following the realization that the electromagnetic phenomena they observed were generally more complex than the systems analyzed in class.
+Many students expressed a sense of intrinsic motivation to attain a deeper understanding of the principles of electrodynamics.
+This especially followed realizations that the electromagnetic phenomena they identified were generally more complex than the systems analyzed in class.
 One student wrote,

 \begin{quote} I also notice with dismay the utter lack of point charges and/or simple two charge electrostatic systems.
 On the other hand, this makes me both motivated and excited to dive deeper into electromagnetism: to eventually understand with more with more mathematical and physical precision the complex systems that surround me. \end{quote}